scitran/client/Data-management.md

 Scitran data management methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
-See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of Flywheel data.
+See the [Conceptual organization](conceptual-organization) and [Flywheel data model](Flywheel-data-model) pages to learn about the Flywheel organization.

 ## Methods
 To learn about the scitran methods read the examples in these wiki pages.
 Perhaps simplest, we encourage you to type help or doc to bring up the current information in the method, say